aerogear-attic/aerogear-simplepush-server/wildfly-module/README.md

 # Aerogear Simple Push Server WildFly module
-This project is a module intended to be used with the [Netty Subsystem](https://github.com/danbev/netty-subsystem)

-## Prerequisites
-This project requires that the [Netty Subsystem](https://github.com/danbev/netty-subsystem/tree/master/subsystem#installation) be installed on the local system, as this dependency is currently not available in a maven repository.
-The module produced by that project needs to be copied to you WildFly installation, please see the instructions in the link above.
-__You do not need to configure anything at this stage, this will be taken care of in the section ```Configuring WildFly``` in this document.__

 ## Building
 From the root folder of this project run the following command: